Are you eligible for benefits?

 The IRS requires you to verify and report your medical plan eligibility, coverage selection, and covered dependents’ tax ID numbers through IRS Form 1095-C. HISD sends this form to full-time employees, as well as part-time employees enrolled in a district medical plan.
 The form allows you to verify that you—and your spouse and dependents, if applicable—were offered and had qualifying coverage for some or all months of the previous year.
 This is important whether you were enrolled in an HISD medical plan or chose to purchase coverage elsewhere.
 Though you’re not required to submit Form 1095-C with your tax return, you do need to keep it with your records in case the IRS requests it.

 Click here for more information, visit the IRS website or talk to your tax advisor.
-You can also call HISD Employee Services at 713-556-7400.
+You can also call HISD Employee Services at 713-556-7400, option 1 then option 5.

 Visit healthcare.gov for more information about health care reform.